-Fiscal Rules and the Selection of Politicians: Evidence from Italian Municipalities
+Fiscal Rules and The Selection of Politicians: Theory and Evidence From Italy

 JEL Classification: D72, H62, H70, H72